 We have an audit committee that, among other things, reviews our external financial reporting, engages our external auditors and oversees our internal audit activities and procedures and the adequacy of our internal accounting controls.
-Our audit committee is comprised of Curtis V. Anastasio, Daniel R. Bradshaw and Julian R. Metherell, with Curtis V. Anastasio serving as the chair of the audit committee.
-Our board of directors has determined that each of Curtis V. Anastasio, Daniel R. Bradshaw and Julian R. Metherell satisfies the independence standards established by the NYSE, and that Julian R. Metherell qualifies as an "audit committee financial expert" for purposes of SEC rules and regulations.
+Our audit committee is comprised of Roland Fisher, Kristin H. Holth and Julian R. Metherell, with Roland Fisher serving as the chair of the audit committee.
+Our board of directors has determined that each of Roland Fisher, Kristin H. Holth and Julian R. Metherell satisfies the independence standards established by the NYSE and qualifies as an "audit committee financial expert" for purposes of SEC rules and regulations.